All articles

 The CO₂ tolerance test (sometimes called the slow-exhale test or the CO₂ tolerance breath assessment) was developed in the human-performance world and is described in detail by Brian Mackenzie and adapted for general use on the Huberman Lab podcast.
 [3] Unlike BOLT, it does not involve a breath hold.
 Instead, it measures your ability to sustain a long, controlled, soft exhale after a guided warm-up.

 The protocol: take five guided coherence breaths at 5.5 seconds in, 5.5 seconds out.
 On the final breath, take one full inhale, then begin exhaling as slowly and softly as possible through the nose or pursed lips.
 The clock starts on the exhale and stops when you must inhale again.
 Your score is the number of seconds of sustained exhale.
+If you want to run it yourself before using the guided version, the DIY CO2 tolerance test covers the same protocol with stopwatch-only instructions.

 Test yourself

-CO₂ Tolerance Assessment
+CO₂ Tolerance Test (slow exhale)

 60 sec